urre/vscode-remove-comments/readme.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view (`Ctrl+Shift+X`).
-3. Search for "My Custom Extension" and install it.
-4. Alternatively, you can install it from the Visual Studio Code marketplace.
+3. Install from .vsix, select the file in the root of this repo

 ## Usage